 The scores

-Hill’s Science Diet Adult Chicken & Barley Recipe: C (61/100) — Okay.
+Hill’s Science Diet Adult Chicken & Barley Recipe: B (75/100) — Solid.
 Whole chicken first, then a four-grain stack (cracked pearled barley, brown rice, brewers rice, whole grain wheat) plus whole grain corn and corn protein meal before the next animal-source ingredient.
-Vet-recommended on reputation, not on rubric.
+The higher-scoring pick here, and vet-recommended on top of it.

 How the ingredients compare